Underwater academic

 Fortunately, the data also shows that seemingly impossible problems can usually be overcome with simple solutions.
 Slowing down and paying attention to the research is the best advice Foulk offers to students who continually wow him with their aptitude and work ethic.

 “The more I work with MBA students, the more I’m amazed at how much they are accomplishing at once, and it makes me want to be a better teacher,” he said.
-“It has challenged me to empathetic with them, which also helps me identify situations for them where I think they could be more empathetic with others.”
+“It has challenged me to empathize with them, which also helps me identify situations for them where I think they could be more empathetic with others.”

 This year, Foulk was honored with the Society for Industrial and Organizational Psychology’s Early Career Award for Contributions to Science.
 The award marks his rise in academia since transitioning from his career as a diving instructor and business owner.